-Buying or selling an automotive business is an important decision.
-Business owners need a full picture to best understand a company’s valuation.
 One term that comes up often when discussing business sales and acquisitions is EBITDA.
 Put in the simplest terms, EBITDA is an income statement metric.
-It is one of several ways to look at a business’s operational performance.
+It is one of several ways to look at a business's operational performance.

-What Does EBITDA Mean and How Does It Benefit You?
+What Does EBITDA Mean, and How Does It Benefit You?

 To understand the importance of EBITDA, we must first break down what it stands for.
 EBITDA is an acronym that stands for: